zylon-ai/private-gpt/README.md

 ### Running with a local LLM

-For PrivateGPT to run fully locally GPU acceleration is required (CPU execution is possible, but extremely slow), however, typical Macbook laptops or window desktops with mid-range GPUs lack VRAM to run even the smallest LLMs.
+For PrivateGPT to run fully locally GPU acceleration is required (CPU execution is possible, but very slow), however, typical Macbook laptops or window desktops with mid-range GPUs lack VRAM to run even the smallest LLMs.
 For that reason
 **local execution is only supported for models compatible with [llama.cpp](https://github.com/ggerganov/llama.cpp)**